-I am available to give talks to groups of scientists, birdwatchers, and interested members of the public and to appear as a guest on podcasts to discuss my experiences in science communication.
-Depending on the interest of the audience, I can cover any combination of the following:
+I am available to give talks to groups of scientists, birdwatchers, and interested members of the public and to appear as a guest on podcasts.
+Depending on the interest of the audience, I can cover topics including:

 - My winding career path into science communication, by way of wildlife biology and environmental education.